marinalb/reactProjects/README.md

 3. **HelloWorld App**: A React app that displays "Hello World!" in 10 different styles along with the current date and time.
 4. **Calculator 2.0**: An improved calculator with a clean and responsive design.
 9. **Forms HOC**: A demonstration of Higher-Order Components for form validation across multiple form types.
+12. **Fipe App (React + Hooks)**: A simple React app using only functional components and hooks to search car prices via the public Fipe API.

 ---